S6ril/FilesMover/README.md

 This script moves files stored in a folder to the parent folder for easier access.
 Other files are deleted.
 It is intended to be used when exporting libraries with the software [Zotero](https://www.zotero.org/).

+❗ All child folder are deleted, with the content ❗

 <div align="center">
 <img src="./images/main.png"  width="275"/>